How to keep a correct pilot logbook

 What are the legal requirements for pilot logbooks?

 Some of the fields to be recorded are listed explicitly in AMC1 FCL.050 Recording of flight time.
-In addition, there are a number of data elements that are implicitly defined by conditions in Part-FCL, Part-SPO, Part-SPA, Part-ORO, Part-NCC, Part-NCO and Part-CAT.
+In addition, there are a number of data elements that are implicitly defined by conditions and requirements in Part-FCL, Part-SPO, Part-SPA, Part-ORO, Part-NCC, Part-NCO and Part-CAT.

 Artwork with the capzlog.aero mobile app running on a smartphone and a plane with capzlog.aero branding starting towards the reader.